Herpangina

 International

 Enteroviral infections occur worldwide.
-Acute fatal epidemics have been reported in at least 5 parts of the world, the most recent being described in Kanagawa Prefecture, Japan, in 2007.[8]
+Acute fatal epidemics have been reported predominantly in Asia.[10]

 Mortality/Morbidity

-Herpangina is typically a mild and self-limited illness.
-Although most children who develop herpangina recover, the disease is occasionally complicated by CNS lesions and cardiopulmonary failure.
+Herpangina typically is a mild and self-limited illness.[5]
+Although most children who develop herpangina recover, the disease sometimes is complicated by central nervous system involvement and cardiopulmonary failure.
 Fatalities associated with herpangina have been reported, primarily in infants aged 6-11 months.

 Notably, herpangina has been associated with the potential for adverse pregnancy outcomes.[5]
 A Taiwanese population-based study of 242 pregnant women with herpangina found an associated 2.29-fold greater risk for low birth weight, 1.67-fold greater risk for preterm delivery, and 1.63-fold greater risk for small-for-gestational-age infants, after adjustment for income, maternal, and fetal characteristics.[11]